-PRDOH will share with COR3 all funding information for visibility of costs incurred and documented to support the management of the Global Match Strategy available funds.
+PRDOH will share all funding information with COR3 to provide visibility of costs incurred and documented to support the management of the Global Match Strategy available funds.
 COR3 and PRDOH will maintain updated accounting records to confirm final project balances at closeout.